 To submit a symposium, you’ll need to enter the following information:

-- Submitter information: When you begin your symposium submission, you’ll be prompted to log in to your APS Member Profile or create an account.
+- Submitter information: When you begin your symposium submission, you’ll be prompted to log in to your APS Member Profile or create a free APS account.
 Although membership is not required to submit your research, you must create an APS Profile.
 Once you log in or create your account, you’ll be automatically redirected to complete your submission.

 - Symposium title: The title should be succinct and descriptive because it will be listed without the abstract in Convention materials.
 Please use Title Case – e.g., Meaning in Time: We Consider Our Lives Insignificant When Viewed from the Future.

 - Abstract: A brief, high-level overview of the symposium.
 (50-word maximum).